 Florida accounts for a substantial number of construction-related deaths.
 There were slightly more during the housing boom, simply because there was more construction.
 Then there was a lull during the recession, and we’re now beginning to see these figures climb again.

-In 2012 in Florida, there were 209 fatal work accidents, with 55 of those occurring within the construction industry.
+That year in Florida, there were 209 fatal work accidents, with 55 of those occurring within the construction industry.
 That was a nearly 35 percent increase from just a year earlier.
 Seven of those occurred in Collier and five in Lee.

 The No. 1 citation handed out by OSHA in fiscal year 2014 was failure to have proper fall protections in the construction industry.
 No. 3 was failure to adhere to general requirements with regard to scaffolding in the construction industry.
 No. 7 was failure to follow ladder safety standards in the construction industry.